Swetrix/swetrix-browser/README.md

-# swetrix-firefox
+# Work in Progress
-Firefox Extension for Swetrix Analytics
+Browser Extension for Swetrix Analytics